-- The Virtual Volume function cannot be used together with SMI-S Provider. - Do not use SMI-S Provider when using the Virtual Volume function. - For SMI-S Provider, refer to the section "Overview of SMI-S Provider" in the "Command Reference." - Volumes (Virtual Volume (VVOL)) and Protocol Endpoints (PE) that are used in the Virtual Volume function do not support the power saving function. - For details about the power saving function, refer to "Power Saving User's Manual". - When you changed the virtual machine name, restart VASA Provider.
+- The Virtual Volume function cannot be used together with SMI-S Provider.
+Do not use SMI-S Provider when using the Virtual Volume function.
+For SMI-S Provider, refer to the section "Overview of SMI-S Provider" in the "Command Reference." - Volumes (Virtual Volume (VVOL)) and Protocol Endpoints (PE) that are used in the Virtual Volume function do not support the power saving function. - For details about the power saving function, refer to "Power Saving User's Manual". - When you changed the virtual machine name, restart VASA Provider. - When you install ControlCommand to enable the virtual machine backup function after introducing VASA Provider, you have to restart VASA Provider.
+You also have to restart VASA provider if you change the installation destination when updating ControlCommand.